Vachananand

 Swami Vachanananda Guru, commonly known as Shwaasa Guru, is a yogi, social activist, philanthropist from Karnataka, India.
-He took sannyasa at a very tender age.
+He took sannyasa while very young.
 He founded Shwaasa, a non-profit organization which offers yoga programs in India and around the world.
 The foundation conducts yoga camps and is involved in various social and community development activities creating health awareness among people irrespective of age, religion, language, and cast.

 Early life

 He was born in a small village, Tanvashi (Athani Taluk, Belagavi District, and Karnataka State, India).

 At the age of eight he was sent to his Guru Sri Marulashankara Shivayogi's monastery where he studied Yoga, Sanskrit, philosophy and ancient Indian scriptures along with conventional academics under different Gurus and teachers.
 After completing his studies he went to the Himalayas to do austere practice of yoga and followed the path of Ashtanga Yoga as laid by sage Patanjali.

 He says that people are worried and concerned about their mind and body but very few take into account their breath.
 This is the technique he teaches and professes through his organization, Shwaasa.